Detachment Focus: Wrathful Procession (Updated July 31, 2025)

 • Taramond’s Censer (15 pts) – BLACK TEMPLARS model only.
 At the start of the Fight phase, each enemy unit within Engagement Range of the bearer’s unit takes a Battle-shock test at -1.
 For 15pts you might just throw this on a guy to fill the points up, and being able to mess with the ability of opponents to Counter-offensive or use defensive Stratagems can be neat.

 • Benediction of Fury (10 pts) – CHAPLAIN model only.
 The bearer’s melee weapons get DEVASTATING WOUNDS.
-Good clean fun for 10pts.
+Good clean fun for 10pts and another way to buff an Execrator you’re attaching to a unit.

 Stratagems

-As ever, one of these is just Armour of Contempt.
+As with many of the Space Marine Detachments, one of these is just Armour of Contempt.
 And as with the other implementations of Armour of Contempt, it’s not as good as it used to be.
 The other five are:

 • Fuelled by Faith (Battle Tactic, 1 CP) Used in any phase, after a mortal wound is allocated to an ADEPTUS ASTARTES unit from your army; you get a 5+ Feel No Pain against mortal wounds until the end of the phase.
-This is situational but fine, handy against something that wants to spit a lot of mortals at you like Thousand Sons.
+This is situational but fine, handy against something that wants to spit a lot of mortals at you like Thousand Sons or an Abominant.

 • Castigate the Demagogues (Battle Tactic, 1 CP) – Used in the Fight phase on one of your ADEPTUS ASTARTES units before it fights; melee weapons in that unit gain PRECISION.
-Straightforwardly useful for clearing out a key character if needed.
+Straightforwardly useful for clearing out a key character if needed but your best way to kill characters is generally going to be by killing the entire enemy unit.

 • Brute Fervour (Battle Tactic, 1 CP) – Used in the Fight phase on one of your ADEPTUS ASTARTES units before it fights; until the end of the phase re-roll Hit rolls of 1 for that unit and ignore modifiers to Weapon Skill, Hit rolls, or Wound rolls.
 There’s relatively few things out there that will get the full benefit of this effect, but if you’re playing against someone doing the incredibly annoying thing of casting Fortune on an Avatar of Khaine, now you can laugh in their face.
-Otherwise, this is just re-rolling hit rolls of 1 against something that wasn’t your Oath of Moment target.
+Otherwise, this is just re-rolling hit rolls of 1 against something without needing to put a Castellan or Marshal in the unit.
+That means it’s great for whatever units you pair with Grimaldus or an Execrator.

 • Relentless Momentum (Strategic Ploy, 1 CP) – Used in the Fight phase on one of your ADEPTUS ASTARTES units that is eligible to fight and within Engagement Range of an enemy; any models in that unit that are within 3” of an enemy model are eligible to fight, but the target must be within Engagement Range of their unit.
 So this basically lets you extend your fight range out to 3” instead of 1” or base-to-base of base-to-base.
 They were really scared of people popping this one to fight stuff that they weren’t in combat with.
-Templars can run some big combat units, so this can potentially help to make your weight of numbers count.
+Templars can run some big combat units, so this can potentially help to make your weight of numbers count when you’re running those 20-model units of Crusaders.

 • Voice of Devotion (Strategic Ploy, 1 CP) – Used in your Command phase on one of your ADEPTUS ASTARTES INFANTRY or MOUNTED units.
 Pick a different Litany to be active for that unit instead of the one that is currently active for your army.
 You’ll almost certainly have times when you want one unit to hustle but the rest to fight better, or something like that, and this Stratagem helps you achieve that.